Trademark Statement of Use Filings

 Congratulations if you need to file your Statement of Use (“SOU”).
-That means your pending “application” has received a Notice of Allowance and will eventually mature into a “registration” after the filing, and acceptance by the examiner, of your SOU.
+That means your application has received a Notice of Allowance and will be approved upon the filing of the SOU.
 A Statement of Use is an oath filed by the applicant or the applicant’s attorney, in which the applicant makes an “allegation of use” that he/she is actually using the trademark in interstate commerce in connection with the goods and services originally filed for.

-When do I file the Statement of Use?
+When Do I File A Statement Of Use?

-- For Goods: if the trademark class is for goods, then you must provide us with a JPEG picture of the exact trademark as originally filed, on the actual goods.
-You may submit a tag or label for the goods; a container for the goods; a display associated with the goods; or a photograph of the goods that shows use of the mark on the goods.
+FOR GOODS: If the trademark class is for goods, then you must provide us with a JPEG picture of the exact trademark as originally filed, on the actual goods.
+You may submit a tag or label for the goods; a container for the goods; a display associated with the goods; or a photograph of the goods that shows the use of the mark on the goods.
 Do not submit the actual product.
 For example, if the goods are for medication, then the trademark must clearly appear on the packaging of the medication.
-For clothing, such as shirts, the trademark must be either on the back tag of the shirt, or possibly sleeve or lower bottom corner of the shirt.
+For clothing, such as shirts, the trademark must be either on the back tag of the shirt, or possibly the sleeve or lower bottom corner of the shirt.
 Invoices, announcements, order forms, bills of lading, leaflets, brochures, publicity releases, letterhead and business cards generally are NOT acceptable specimens for goods.

 Note: The jpeg specimen must look EXACTLY as it was originally filed for.
 If the original trademark is a design mark or logo and your specimen has a different font and different pictures, the USPTO will reject the SOU.